 - Museum number

-Adire textile: composed of two even lengths of machine plain woven European cotton hand machine sewn together.
+Adire cloth: composed of two even lengths of machine plain woven European cotton hand machine sewn together.
 The textile is decorated using the stitch-resist and tie-dye method.
 The producer has sewn and tied the desired pattern, forming rows of letters, into the textile before dyeing the textile indigo.
 The textile is divided into 12 rows decorated with letters and rows.
 This pattern is called OLORUKO or "the owner of name(s)."
 The textile is machine hemmed.

 Length: 178 centimetres